Notarise-gov-sg/api-notarise-healthcerts/README.md

 ## Handlers

-### notarizeHealthcerts
+### notarisePdt

-This handler implements a REST endpoint to notarise a wrapped healthcert.
+This handler implements a REST endpoint to notarise a wrapped healthcert for a pre-departure test.

 ```sh
 npm run dev